MyHub2023/GitHubTest/README.md

-# This test repository for learning Git and Git Hub
+# This is a test repository for learning Git and GitHub